rht-labs/tech-exercise/docs/1-the-manual-menace/9-git-with-gitlab.md

 Gitlab is an open-source DevSecOps platform with built-in version control, issue tracking, code review, and CI/CD,  giving developers the needed flexibility for managing their application development lifecycle.

-Your cluster comes with a fully managed instance of GitLab.
+SAAP Instance comes with a fully managed instance of GitLab.

 To access your GitLab instance, from your `Forecastle` console, click on the `GitLab` tile.